-I want to take this opportunity, too, to wish all of you the very special joys of the holiday season.
-May you and your families celebrate in ways that are deeply meaningful, and please remember in this season of giving all the children around the world who depend on you to receive the gift of normal faces so they can fulfill the many promises of their young lives.
-You’ll read about several of them here, and please remember that for every child we introduce to you, dozens more receive life-changing care from WorldCF-affiliated craniofacial surgeons, clinics, hospitals, and medical personnel here in the U.S. and around the globe.
+I want to take this opportunity, too, to ask you to remember all the children around the world who depend on you to receive the gift of a normal face so they can fulfill the many promises of their young lives.
+Please remember that for every child we introduce to you, dozens more receive life-changing care from WorldCF-affiliated craniofacial surgeons, clinics, hospitals, and medical personnel here in the U.S. and around the globe.

 Thank you so much in advance for giving as much as you possibly can to make these children's dreams become realities!
 Thank you, and may God bless you.